Can repeating and non-repeating FRBs be drawn from the same population?: Varying activity rates

 We relax the assumption made in \S \ref{sec:Singlesource}, that all sources are identical, and assume, instead, that sources vary not only in their distances from us, but also in their activity rate.
 This is in addition to the energy dependence of burst rate per source, which is described by Eq. \ref{FRB-rate}.
 Specifically, at some fixed energy $E_*$, we assume that the rates of different sources follow a PL distribution of activity levels:

 where $\mathcal{R}_{\rm *}\equiv \mathcal{R}(E_{*})$ and as per \S \ref{sec:Singlesource}, without loss of generality, we consider below $E_*=E_{\rm c}$.

 Crucially, the assumption of a PL rate distribution is directly supported by observations. \cite{LBK2022} estimated the number density of several empirically defined FRB sub-classes, based on the distance to their nearest known member and their burst rate at their typically observed energies.
-We extrapolate their rates using Eq. \ref{FRB-rate} to a common reference energy of $10^{29}\mbox{erg Hz}^{-1}$ from the closest available observed energy as well as to a central frequency of $\nu=600$MHz.
-In addition, we include rate estimates for FRBs 20181030A, 20121102A, 20201124A, 20220912A and 20241104A—sources not covered in \citet{LBK2022}—based on the findings of \cite{2021Natur.598..267L,Zhang20201124A,2023ApJ...955..142Z,CHIME2023repeaters,Kirsten2024,Ould-Boukattine2024,2024MNRAS.534.3331K,2025MNRAS.tmp..751T,2025arXiv250513297S}.
+We extrapolate their rates using Eq. \ref{FRB-rate} (with $\gamma=1.7$ unless otherwise measured for the same source) to a common reference energy of $10^{28}\mbox{erg Hz}^{-1}$ from the closest available observed energy as well as to a central frequency of $\nu=600$MHz using $E_{\nu}\propto \nu^{\alpha}$ with $\alpha=-1.5$ \citep{Macquart2019,Shin2023}, unless otherwise measured from the same source.
+In addition, we include rate estimates for FRBs 20181030A, 20121102A, 20201124A, 20220912A, 20240114A, 20171020 and 20250316A - sources not covered in \citet{LBK2022} - based on the findings of \cite{Shannon2018,2021Natur.598..267L,Zhang20201124A,2023ApJ...955..142Z,CHIME2023repeaters,Kirsten2024,Ould-Boukattine2024,2024MNRAS.534.3331K,2025MNRAS.tmp..751T,2025arXiv250513297S,CHIME250316A,FAST240114A}.
 For SGR sources, we use updated rates from GReX observations \citep{Shila2025}.
+More details regarding the methodology of producing the figure are given in appendix \ref{sec:figure1_explained}.

 The resulting distribution is shown in Fig. \ref{fig:ratevsn}.
 While individual rate estimates are subject to uncertainties - and, as discussed in \S\ref{sec:intro}, some sources show temporal variability and deviate from a single PL energy distribution - the aim of Fig. \ref{fig:ratevsn} is to capture the overall population trends using a simple model that avoids over-fitting.
 A striking feature of this plot is that the different FRB sub-classes span roughly nine orders of magnitude in number density and eight in burst rate (extrapolated to the fixed reference energy).
 Remarkably, the sources lie along a PL-like trend with $n_{\rm obs} \!\propto \!\mathcal{R}^{-1}$, in agreement with Eq. \ref{eq:a_def} and suggesting $a \approx 1$.
+As a comparison, we include in Fig.\ref{fig:ratevsn}, a point representing CHIME detected sources for the hypothetical test case (disfavored in this work) that there is a single activity rate per source underlying all sources (as per \S \ref{sec:Singlesource}).
+Details of this calculation are given in appendix \ref{sec:figure1_explained}.